edneedham/x2y/README.md

 ## Installation

-### From source if you have Rust and cargo installed
+### From source if you have rust and cargo installed

 ```bash
 > cargo install --locked x2y